mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 2.  your access to or use of Balsamiq Cloud (including any use by your employees, contractors or agents and all uses of your account numbers, user names and passwords, whether or not actually or expressly authorized by you, in connection with Balsamiq Cloud);
 3.  your connection to Balsamiq Cloud;
 4.  your violation of the Terms of Use;
-5.  the actions of any member of your work group, including non-logged in users you have granted access to your Balsamiq Cloud site;
+5.  the actions of any member of your work group, including non-logged in users you have granted access to your Balsamiq Cloud space;
 6.  your infringement of any third party’s intellectual property rights when using any of the software made available on Balsamiq Cloud;
 7.  your violation of any rights of any third party;
 8.  your access to or use of linked sites and your connections thereto; or